 Big ReuseBig Reuse is New York City's only non-profit retail outlet for salvaged and surplus building materials.
-The reuse centers have everything from panel doors to high end refrigerators, window shutters to reclaimed lumber, kitchen cabinet sets to salvaged flooring.
-We visit one of their two locations, either Gowanus or Astoria, at least once a day to donate building materials.
+Their centers house everything from high-end appliances to reclaimed lumber, kitchen cabinet sets, and salvaged flooring.
+We visit them in Gowanus every day to donate building materials.

-Housing WorksHousing Works is a healing community of people living with and affected by HIV/AIDS.
-Their mission is to end the dual crises of homelessness and AIDS through relentless advocacy, the provision of lifesaving services, and entrepreneurial businesses that sustain their efforts.
-We donate furniture and other items several times a week.
+Housing WorksHousing Works is a New York City-based healing community with a dual mission to end the crises of homelessness and AIDS through relentless advocacy, the provision of lifesaving services, and entrepreneurial businesses that sustain their efforts.
+They help homeless and at-risk New Yorkers with comprehensive services that include housing, job training, legal assistance, and healthcare.
+We donate furniture and other items to Housing Works several times per week.